 - will not be mapped and tracked by the IT systems of the company; and

-- cannot be cancelled on the expiry of the relevant retention period and on the contrary it is likely that, even if an employee leaves the company, data will be on his inbox forever.
+- cannot be canceled on the expiry of the relevant retention period and on the contrary it is likely that, even if an employee leaves the company, data will be on his inbox forever.

 ACTIONS: The measures to be taken need to be proportional to the level of risk deriving from the data processing activity of the company.
 Therefore a considerably lower risk will arise for instance in relation to a company that mainly performs a B2B business which shall implement more limited measures.
 In relation to companies that present a medium/high risk of data breaches, it might be recommendable, among others, to